Teuton-Roy/Java-Program/README.md

 Space Complexity: O(1)

 start initialize with 0'th element end initialize with arr.length - 2'th element.
-Beacuse, If our odd appear element is at (arr.length-1)'th position then, start go to (arr.length-1)'th element and loop break
+Because, If our odd appear element is at (arr.length-1)'th position then, start go to (arr.length-1)'th element and loop break